aditya-c137/SY_embedded/Arduino/Actuator/Sarthak-Bhatkar/Servos/README.md

 # Servo Motor
 <br />
-1. Program to rotate Servo at a peticular angle. /
+1. Program to rotate Servo at a peticular angle. <br />
 2. Program to rotate Servo Motor throgh an angle of 180 degrees.

 <br />